We just reached 30,000 articles on this wiki! 🥳

 Version Differences

-Two versions were released: one for a dedicated cabinet, the other as a simple PCB with less game features.
-In Japan, it was far more common at the time to swap out boards in generic cabinets (colloquially known as "Candy Cabinets"), so these two versions having such considerable disparities is a bit of an anomaly.
+Two versions of the game were released: one for a dedicated cabinet, which was only released in Japan, and the other as a simple PCB with less game features, which was released in Japan as well as internationally.
+In Japan, it was far more common at the time to swap out boards in generic cabinets (colloquially known as "Candy Cabinets"), so these two versions having such considerable differences is a bit of an anomaly.

 Disappointingly, Taito Legends only includes the simpler version.

-• Firing in the dedicated version uses two buttons.
-The conversion kit version maps both actions to a single button.
+• Firing in the dedicated version uses two buttons: Button 1 for gun and Button 2 for missiles.
+The conversion kit version maps both actions to Button 1, since Button 2 now is used to shoot the animal powerups in front of you.

-• Many enemies in the dedicated version emerge from the background and move into the foreground.
-In the conversion kit version, they just simply appear from the edges of the screen.
+• The dedicated version has an amazing effect where many enemies emerge from the background and move into the foreground.
+In the conversion kit version, there's no such effect, as they just simply appear from the edges of the screen.

 • Almost all of the enemy patterns in each version are different.
 The dedicated board's enemy variation is a tad more scarce and enemies frequently appear from the right, while the conversion kit's enemies are a bit more varied in placement and sprite work.